Made You Look (Meghan Trainor song): Critical reception

 Music critics compared "Made You Look" to Trainor's past songs.
-Writing for Far Out, Tyler Golsen believed it achieved a correct balance between nostalgia for her early music and older pop music in general.
-Although he refused to call "Made You Look" a good song and stated he probably would not listen to it again, he thought it was "certainly [...] a Meghan Trainor song" and praised her branding efforts.
 AllMusic's Stephen Thomas Erlewine cited the song's inclusion of fashion house names as an example of moments on Takin' It Back where her devotion to bringing back Title's spirit means "that the attitude and melody can occasionally seem preserved in amber".
 Rolling Stone placed it at number 69 on their list of 2022's best songs, and Tomás Mier positively compared it to Trainor's previous work and praised the "unforgettable lyrics and catchy production".

-The lyrics and flirtatious approach of "Made You Look" were discussed by critics.
+The flirtatious approach of "Made You Look" was discussed by critics.
 Martina Inchingolo of the Associated Press thought Trainor sounded "loud[er] and sexier" on the song.
 Writing for Renowned for Sound, Max Akass believed she displayed a "cheeky, flirty attitude" on it, which made for uncomplicated but efficacious pop music.
 Mier wrote that Petras delivered a "welcome sexy verse" on her remix of "Made You Look".
-In a negative review, Marsella Evans of Plugged In criticized the song's obsession with physical beauty and the idea of seeking attention by taking off one's clothes.
-Although she accused parts of the lyrics of promoting materialism, she wrote that they encourage valuing natural beauty.

 Commercial performance

-"Made You Look" debuted at number 95 on the US Billboard Hot 100 issued dated November 5, 2022.
-The song earned 9.3 millions streams in its second tracking week and entered the Streaming Songs chart at number 49, Trainor's first entry since "Me Too" (2016).
-It peaked at number 11 on the Billboard Hot 100, becoming her first song to enter its top 40 also since "Me Too".
+"Made You Look" was Trainor's highest-charting single in years, which some media outlets referred to as a "comeback" for her.
+The song debuted at number 95 on the US Billboard Hot 100 issued for November 5, 2022.
+It earned 9.3 millions streams in its second tracking week and entered the Streaming Songs chart at number 49, Trainor's first entry since "Me Too" (2016).
+It peaked at number 11 on the Billboard Hot 100 and became her first song to enter its top 40 also since "Me Too".
 "Made You Look" was Trainor's first number-one on the Adult Top 40 chart since "Like I'm Gonna Lose You" (2015).
-In Canada, "Made You Look" reached number seven on the Canadian Hot 100.
-The song charted at number two on the UK Singles Chart, becoming her first top-10 single since "Marvin Gaye" (2015).
-It received a Gold certification in the United Kingdom from the British Phonographic Industry.
+In Canada, "Made You Look" reached number seven on the Canadian Hot 100 and was certified 4× Platinum by Music Canada.
+The song charted at number two on the UK Singles Chart and became her first top-10 single since "Marvin Gaye" (2015).
+It received a Platinum certification in the United Kingdom from the British Phonographic Industry.